BREAKING

 about their connection with this particular female that

-place inside, and makes this union seem magical--despite
+place inside from infancy and early boyhood, and makes this union

 The

-fact that you're struggling with this decision, means you have a
+very fact that you're struggling with the decision of leaving, means

-degree of emotional health and grounding--that's the good
+you have a degree of emotional health and grounding.
+That's the

-news!
-The bad news, is this conflict you're experiencing, involves
+good news!
+The bad news, is this conflict you're experiencing,

-some leftovers from childhood that are making it horribly difficult
+involves some nasty leftovers from childhood that are making it

-to exercise sound, self-preserving choices, and extricate yourself
+horribly difficult to exercise sound, self-preserving life choices,

 WE